blewis1014/Twitter-Disinformation/README.md

 ### Q2

+*(1 point)*

-*(1 point)*  For each of the final URIs from Q1, extract the domain from the URI.
+For each of the final URIs from Q1, extract the domain from the URI.
 For example, given the URI `https://en.wikipedia.org/wiki/Domain_name`, the domain is `wikipedia.org`, and for the URI `https://www.theregister.co.uk/2020/04/16/cloudflare_cobol/`, the domain is `theregister.co.uk`.

 How many unique domains are there?

 Save a data file that contains each unique domain, the number of times that domain appeared in the dataset, and the total number of tweets the domain appeared in.

-*Could combine Q1 and Q2*

-*Should check domains in D1 and D3 for liveness*

-*Could do some analysis of how many tweets the domains appeared in*

 ### Q3

-*(2 points)* Compare the domains present in your processed D2 dataset (from Q2) and in D1.
-Is there an overlap?
-Compare with the domains from D3.
-How much overlap is there between the three datasets?
+*(2 points)*

+Compare the amount of overlap between the three datasets (use your D2 processed domains dataset from Q2).
+Create a table showing the amount of overlap among the datasets.

+Generate the following datasets:
+* domains that are present in both D1 and D2
+* domains that are present in both D2 and D3
+* domains that are present in both D1 and D3
+* domains that are present in all three datasets

+Is there anything interesting about the domains that are present in multiple datasets?

 ### Q4
 *(3 points)*

-Search for tweets sharing links from any live domain that shows up in 2 of the 3 datasets.  `q="url:stackoverflow.com"`
+Collect tweets that contain links from all domains that appear in both D3 and one of the other datasets.

-*Or search for tweets that contain "election" and then analyze tweets from there that contained links to any of these domains*
+* Hint: If you're using tweepy, you can use `api.search("url:" + domain)` to search for tweets that contain links with the given domain.

+For each tweet, save the tweet text and the account that shared the link (`user.screen_name`).

+How many tweets did you gather?
+How many different accounts posted those tweets?

+How many tweets did you discover for each domain?
+Create a bar chart showing the number of tweets per domain.

+How many accounts were posting links for each domain?
+Create a bar chart showing the number of accounts per domain.

 ### Q5
 *(3 points)*

-Create a network graph, similar to Dr. Starbird's, where a domain shared in a tweet is a node and a link exists between two nodes if a single Twitter account shared both domains.
+Create a network graph, similar to Dr. Starbird's, where a domain shared in a tweet is a node and a link exists between two nodes if a single account shared a link from both domains.

 For example, if @weiglemc shared a tweet with a link to www.odu.edu and another tweet with a link to www.lsu.edu, then there should be a link between node odu.edu and node lsu.edu.

+## Extra Credit

+### Q6
+*(1 point)*

-Extra credit: Map the size of the node to the number of tweets the domain was shared in.
+Re-do Q5, but map the size of the node to the number of tweets the domain was shared in.

+### Q7
+*(2 points)*

+Investigate the text of the tweets you collected.
+What were the most common terms?
+What were the most common hashtags?
+How many tweets contained the most common terms/hashtags?
+How many accounts used the most common terms/hashtags?

+What insights did you gain?
+What could be some avenues for further investigation?

 ## Submission